demisto/content-docs/docs/tutorials/tut-integration-ui.md

 if __name__ in ('__main__', '__builtin__', 'builtins'):
     main()
 ```
-This line tells the system where to start running our code.
+This line tells the system where to start running your code.
 By convention, you call the main function *main*.

 ## Test the Integration